bisforboman/exjobb/README.md

 3. Development of the algorithms according to the specification.
 (5 weeks)
 4. Testing of algorithms.
 (5 weeks)
 5. Polishing the implementation and finalising the report.
 (2 weeks)

+TA: 3 weeks for point 1 seems very long to me.
+What exactly do you think would take so much time?
+For point 4, would it be possible to proove some properties instead of testing them?
+I am not sure about the output of your project though.
+I remember you spoke about a tool to help developer previously, is it still present or has it changed?
+All in all, it improved and I think we are close to a complete proposal now.
+Tell me if you have other questions.

 Writing of the final report is interleaved with the other work throughout the entire project.